The Atom Brick x Frank Lloyd Wright: Q&A with Founder Adam Reed Tucker

 Frank Lloyd Wright Foundation | Dec 12, 2019

-The Frank Lloyd Wright Foundation has recently collaborated with The Atom Brick, a company that seeks to inspire today’s builders to create the world around them using interconnecting bricks.
-In their first launch, they created three of Frank Lloyd Wright’s most well-known buildings.
+The Atom Brick, a company that seeks to inspire today’s builders to create the world around them using interconnecting bricks, collaborated with the Frank Lloyd Wright Foundation to produce three of Wright’s most well-known buildings.

 To learn more about what went into creating these building kits, we spoke with Adam Reed Tucker, founder and design-visionary at The Atom Brick.